 (Request For Proposal) A request from an advertiser, brand, or media agency for a publisher to submit a bid to win their business for an ad campaign.
 An RFP typically outlines rates, time, cost, technical specs, audience, and units.

 Advertising appearing in a ‘richer’ form.
 These units are outside of the standard ad sizes and usually include special placements and movement.
 Examples of rich media units include skins, sponsor bars, pushdowns, and rising stars.

 Premium ad units that run from, or instead of, a standard IAB unit.
 The specs of the unit are defined by the IAB in an attempt to scale out rich media advertising and normalize the units so they can be sold and served more often.
 Standard rising star units include billboard, filmstrip, sidekick, slider, portrait, and pushdown.
 For visual examples of each of the rising stars visit the IAB’s site here: http://www.iab.net/risingstars

 (Takeover) When an advertising campaign creative is the only brand on a particular page or website, taking over all ad sizes at once.
 This can be controlled in the setting of an ad server.

 (Run of Site) An option for ad display which places ads on a rotation in all non-custom ad spaces.
 These ads can run on any page within the site that doesn’t have an ad already designated for that unit.

-(Revenue Per Thousand) Typically used to denote revenue by 1000 pageviews or sessions.
+(Revenue Per Mille) Typically used to denote revenue by 1000 pageviews or sessions.